 If your bank had great customer service at the time you opened your account but dropped over the years.
-Or if you don’t like the branch atmosphere you may consider checking out other banks with great customer experience.
+Or if you don’t like the branch atmosphere you may consider checking out other banks in Ethiopia with great customer experience.

 Great customer service includes services such as

-Long customer service open hours
+- Long customer service open hours.

-Lack of ATMs and Branches
+- Abundance of ATMs and Branches.

-Great in-person interaction with bank staff
+- Great in-person interaction with bank staff.

-Instantaneous resolution of issues such as (canceling your card when you lose it)
+- Instantaneous resolution of issues such as (canceling your card when you lose it).